noahehall/theBookOfNoah/0current/appdev/web_performance.md

     - idle
   - flame chart: represents the events that occur in a callstack
     - call stack: hierarchical representation of recorded page activity
+- devtools > network tab > capture screenshots: useful way to determine when FOIT occurs, and the exact momemt when custom fonts are donwloaded especially on localhost
 - dns caching
   - in chrome: chrome://network-internals#dns
 - simulating & monitoring devices